Girl on Fire (song): Commercial performance

 In the chart week ending September 7, 2012, "Girl on Fire" debuted on the US Hot R&B/Hip-Hop Songs chart at number 67.
 This in part was driven by 2.1 million radio impressions according to Nielsen BDS.
 The song rose to number seven in its fifth week, becoming her fifteenth Top 10 hit on the Billboard Hot R&B/Hip-Hop Songs chart, peaking at number 2 behind Rihanna's Diamonds.
-It has peaked at number 11 on the Billboard Hot 100 chart, and has sold 2 million copies in the United States as of February 13, 2013.
-The song has also become an international hit for Keys, reaching number one in Austria, South Korea, and Slovakia, the Top 5 in the Netherlands, Brazil, Israel, Denmark, Japan, Germany, Switzerland, France, and the United Kingdom, and a Top 20 hit in the US, Australia, Belgium, Canada, Czech Republic, Ireland, New Zealand, Norway, Scotland, Italy, Finland, Hungary, and Spain.
+It has peaked at number 11 on the Billboard Hot 100 chart and has sold 2 million copies in the United States as of February 13, 2013.
+The song has also become an international hit for Keys as well for Minaj, reaching number one in Austria, South Korea, and Slovakia, the Top 5 in the Netherlands, Brazil, Israel, Denmark, Japan, Germany, Switzerland, France, and the United Kingdom, and a Top 20 hit in the US, Australia, Belgium, Canada, Czech Republic, Ireland, New Zealand, Norway, Scotland, Italy, Finland, Hungary, and Spain.

 The song was included in a popular Brazilian soap opera, Salve Jorge, which contributed for the success in Brazil.
 It was also featured in the credits for Borderlands 3.

 Music videos

 The music video for the song, premiered on BET's 106 & Park on October 19, 2012, and was directed by Sophie Muller.
 The video portrays Keys as a working mother caring for her kids and an elderly mother, has received wide acclaim from critics.
-Christopher Farley from the Wall Street Journal was of the opinion that Keys is making 21st century domesticity sexy, and is "an intriguing move for a pop-soul star".
+Christopher Farley from the Wall Street Journal was of the opinion that Keys is making 21st-century domesticity sexy, and is "an intriguing move for a pop-soul star".
 Rolling Stone magazine says Keys "applies glamour and magic to household chores", and made reference to Mary Poppins being an inspiration in the videos magic scene.

 The video for the Inferno remix was uploaded to VEVO on November 2, 2012.
 It is much the same video as the main version but with Minaj's scenes pasted in the video.
-With Minaj's first verse, she appears in front of a red and black wall wearing a black and white outfit.
+In Minaj's first verse, she appears in front of a red and black wall wearing a black and white outfit.
 In Minaj's second verse, we see her singing on a TV screen wearing a black outfit and having a starry night sky behind her.
 A completely new video was released for Japan in January 2013.